davidmcclure/history-of-literature/README.md

-# htrc-dev
+# History of "literature"

-(Experimental) Python bindings onto the HTRC extracted features corpus.
+What can be said about the history of the word "literature"?